Outcome-Constrained Large Language Models for Countering Hate Speech: Results and Analysis

-The focus scores of texts generated by untrained LLMs are also much lower.
-Even by adding the reinforcement learning process, the focus scores cannot be improved, which are reflected in the focus scores of effective\_trl (-0.1) and reentry\_trl (-0.1).
-On the other hand, in all the finetuned models, no matter whether the model is finetuned with real Reddit conversations or human-generated HS/CS data, the focus scores are much higher.

-Overall, texts generated by \textit{LLM Finetune} and \textit{LLM TRL} have higher quality, reflected in dimensions of grammaticality, redundancy, focus, and the overall GRUEN score.
-In particular, the highest GRUEN scores are achieved by bm\_reddit\_ft\_reentry\_trl (0.87), bm\_gab\_finetune (0.83), and bm\_reddit\_ft\_effective\_trl (0.80).
-This implies the importance of finetuning LLMs with appropriate data to improve the quality of generated texts.
-There is also an interesting pattern that by adding requirements regarding the expected outcomes in prompt queries, the quality of generated texts becomes better.
+Overall, counterspeech generated by \textit{finetuning} and \textit{RL} have higher quality, as reflected in the grammaticality, redundancy, focus, and overall GRUEN scores.
+In particular, the highest GRUEN scores are achieved by \textit{RL} models.